Resourcing further education colleges, chaplains and churches to work in creative partnership

 Click on the three tabs below, to read more (top tab is already open when you land on the page).

-(image: from ‘The New Lad’ audio-visual presentation, part of ROUNDED’s prototype session on ‘cultivating identity, inclusion and belonging’)
+(image: from ‘The New Lad’ audio-visual presentation, part of ROUNDED’s session on ‘cultivating identity, inclusion and belonging’)

 WMCFEC runs occasional CPD sessions for FE College staff around matters of faith literacy in a college context, since appropriate attention to matters of spiritual, moral, social and cultural development contributes significantly to students’ rounded development as whole people and their competence as future citizens and employees.
 Becoming literate in faith matters will also help college staff to deal appropriately with faith-related issues which arise in the course of college life.
 Previous sessions have included: